Realizing Empathy

 “stop worrying,”

-can merely mean “repress stress & anxiety.”
+“repress stress & anxiety.”

 “Focus on problem solving,”

-can merely mean “focus on eliminating fear & concern.”
+“focus on eliminating fear & concern.”

 “Blame myself,”

-can merely mean “lead with unconscious shame.”
+“lead with unconscious shame.”

-To frame this phenomena
+To frame these phenomena

 as someone’s “fault”

-prevents a deeper exploration.
+a deeper exploration.

 More valuable

-would be to recognize what happens naturally
+would be to recognize what happens

 when we lack